-The fair values of accounts receivable, accounts payable and accrued liabilities, and lease liability approximate their carrying amounts due to their short-term maturity.
-The lease liability approximates the fair value as the incremental borrowing rate used at January 1, 2019 to determine the liability did not materially change during the first quarter.
+The fair values of accounts receivable, current lease receivable, accounts payable and accrued liabilities, and current lease liability approximate their carrying amounts due to their short-term maturity.
+The lease liability approximates the fair value as the incremental borrowing rate used at January 1, 2019 to determine the liability did not materially change during the three or six months ended June 30, 2019.
 The fair value of the credit facilities approximate its carrying amount due to the variable rate of interest.